doubleaaron/RoboND-DeepLearning-Project/aa_writeup.md

 A convolution works by sliding a window of size 3x3, 5x5, etc. over the 3D feature map, stopping at each location and extracting features (HxWxD).
 Each window is transformed via a tensor into a 1D vector of shape(output_depth).

-Encoder: For this FCN the encoder is a series of feature extraction convolutional layers like VGG or ResNet.
+**Encoder:** For this FCN the encoder is a series of feature extraction convolutional layers like VGG or ResNet.
 It extracts features from the input images.

-Decoder: The decoding process is a transposed encoding process (or deconvolution) with an upsampling process.
+**Decoder:** The decoding process is a transposed encoding process (or deconvolution) with an upsampling process.
 This is also called a fractionally strided convolution.
 This operation goes in the opposite direction to a convolution and translates the activations into meaningful information that scales up the activation to the same image size.
 This results in a pixel by pixel segmentation of the original input image.

-1x1 convolutional layers: This technique within the FCN allows the network to multiply the sums of the encoder convolution and contain it's spatial information.
+**1x1 convolutional layers:** This technique within the FCN allows the network to multiply the sums of the encoder convolution and contain it's spatial information.

-Skip Connection: This works via a connection in one layer of the encoder to another layer of the decoder, which allows the decoder to use information from multiple resolutions.
+**Skip Connection:** This works via a connection in one layer of the encoder to another layer of the decoder, which allows the decoder to use information from multiple resolutions.

-The network has the following layers:
+**The network has the following layers:**

-  Input layer (Channels = 3 (RGB))
+  +Input layer (Channels = 3 (RGB))

-  3 Encoder layers (Channels = 32, 64, 128)
+  +3 Encoder layers (Channels = 32, 64, 128)

-  1x1 Convolution layer (Channels = 256)
+  +1x1 Convolution layer (Channels = 256)

-  3 Decoder layers (Channels = 128,64,32)
+  +3 Decoder layers (Channels = 128,64,32)

-  Output layer (Channels = 3 (Target, Human, Background))
+  +Output layer (Channels = 3 (Target, Human, Background))

 #### Training ####